top of page

 Airway Lung-Chip

-Our Airway Lung-Chip model is used to study how breathing biomechanics such as airflow and dynamic stretch affect primary airway epithelial cell biology .
+Our Airway Lung-Chip model is used to study how breathing biomechanics such as airflow and dynamic stretch affect primary airway epithelial cell biology in health and disease.

 Lung-Chips